 Eric’s graded fluctuated through out 8th grade.
 He would perform poorly and then focus attention on that issue; get it corrected, only to have some other subject matter suffer.
 A lot of the issues were a result of staying organized, turning in work and studying for tests and quizzes.
 We really tried to stress his need to take personal responsibility for his grades.
 In the final marking period he seemed to pull it all together and managed to get on the High Honor Roll!
 Hopefully, this all carries forward into high school.

 Eric signed up onto the HP JV basketball team competing in the summer Accelerate League.
 There are only a couple of 9th grade players and two HP players decided to play elsewhere when the decision of team composition and coaches was being made.
 So far, three games in, the team has not yet had a practice or set plays.

 Eric resumed his summer job unloading hay for the neighboring farm.
 He enjoys the work and partnership with the Hughes and Nathan.
-He also sneaks into the village fair sometimes on the weekends to try out an Amaze Room Escape.
 But so far haying has been delayed by the weather as we have had rain, rain, rain.